ujjawalg035/memory-card-game-contest/README.md

 3. **Test the Game**:
    - Make sure the game functions correctly by testing the card flipping, matching logic, and user interactions.

+## Extra Point - Leaderboard:
+- Implement a simple leaderboard that tracks the player's best time for each difficulty level.
+- Players' scores should be stored in the local storage (so the leaderboard persists after page reloads).
+**Extra Points**: 5 points for adding the leaderboard and saving data to local storage

 ## How to Participate

 1. **Clone the Repository**: